MHaasjes/shell-script-pve-installer-rpi/README.md

-# Proxmox VE (Virtual Environment) on Raspberry Pi 4 and Raspberry Pi 5
+# This repo is broken.
+Proxmox VE 8 (Virtual Environment) on Raspberry Pi 4 and Raspberry Pi 5

 This tool is provided without warranty.
 Any damage caused is your own responsibility.
 -